 Our scholarship program supports research shaping Aotearoa's future by enhancing resource management and mātauranga Māori.

-RMLA scholarships are designed to:
+• RMLA scholarships are intended to:

 The general scholarship is open to any graduate student in a University (New Zealand or overseas) registered for a Masters (including an undergraduate Honours degree involving advanced levels of research and study at Masters degree level).
 Doctoral studies are not eligible.
 Preference will be given to applicants with an established record of independent research by dissertation, directed study, or research paper at Honours or Masters level, who are recommended for the award by the supervisor of their previous research.
 Where relevant a written recommendation from the supervisor should be submitted with the scholarship application.